 If you are only planning to enjoy hiking and the magnificent view from the hiking track and the summit, 2 to 3 hours should be enough at Mt. Ōjigatake.

 There are two ways that you can get to Ōjigatake Trailhead, from JR Kojima Station or JR Uno Station.

-- From JR Kojima Station (児島駅)’s bus stop No. 4, take the Mt. Ōjigatake Line (王子ヶ岳線) operating by Shimoden Bus (下電バス) and get off at Ōjigatake Tozanguchi (王子ヶ岳登山口)
+- From JR Kojima Station (児島駅) bus stop No. 4, take the Mt. Ōjigatake Line (王子ヶ岳線) operating by Shimoden Bus (下電バス) and get off at Ōjigatake Tozanguchi (王子ヶ岳登山口).

 - The timetable on the first page is for weekdays

 - For the timetable, please refer to the left table on the PDF HERE.
-As the timetable is in Japanese, please read it by referencing back to the Japanese characters.
+As the timetable is in Japanese, please reference the Japanese characters.

-- The 1st part of the timetable is for weekdays and the 2nd part of the timetable is for weekends
+- The 1st part of the timetable is for weekdays, and the 2nd part is for weekends.

 - It will be a 25-minute bus ride and will cost 300 yen.